LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 page images overlayed with the character rectangles are stored in the "Page image files with rectangles" folder, which is created automatically by the code.

+<b>You might need to alter the values of the variables "character_width" (default value of 55 pixels for 8 1/2" x 11" typewritten pages
+  scanned at a resolution of 600 dpi) and "spacer_between_character" default value of 5 pixels, as your typewriter may have a different typeset than that of my typewriter (1968 Olivetti Underwood Lettra 33).</b>

  <b>File 2: create_dataset.py</b>- This code will crop the individual characters in the same way as the create_rectangles.py code,
  and will then open the "txt" file containing the labels in order to create the dataset.
 Each character image will be sorted in its label subfolder within the Dataset folder, which is created automatically by the code.